cloudcake/laravel-shovel/docs/README.md

 This will publish the middleware to app/Http/Middleware.
 Change this if you do not use the default namespace, remember to update the middleware class namespace as well.

 ## Register middleware
-In `app/Http/Middleware.php`, add the `ApiResponse` class to your global middleware:
+In `app/Http/Middleware.php`, register the middleware `\App\Http\Middleware\ApiResponse` where you will always have API responses.
+Important: Do not add this middleware globally, it will cause unexpected results in non-API routes.

 ```php
 /**